zopefoundation/grok/doc/tutorial.rst

 content between the ``<p>`` and ``</p>`` tags with something else, in this case the result of the Python expression ``1 + 1``.

-Since restarting Zope is not necessary for changes that are limited to the page templates, you can just reload the web page:
+Since restarting the server is not necessary for changes that are limited to the page templates, you can just reload the web page:

   http://localhost:8080/test